ChrstphrHll/npc_gen/students/Brinna Muerlara.md

 ---
 ### Description
 - 1st year Halfling Barbarian in Burk
-- straight brunette hair that's pulled to the side and buzzed on the right, Gray eyes, and Brown skin
+- shoulder length straight grey hair that's plain, Gray eyes, and Brown skin
 - Is Athletic and Reserved, and has Openness as their ideal

 ### Organizations